 photos: Peter B Kaars, painting top: 9.15.18-II-art-by-Charles-Smith

-Manala is the second suite of an ongoing extensive music research project by Romus which began in 2002.
-Like most ethnic Finnish immigrants who came to the United States at the turn of the century fleeing the impact of the fall of the Russian Empire, Romus' family was strongly encouraged to shed their identity through name, language and/or cultural practices upon entering.
-Research, mentoring, and music has given him the tools needed to reclaim a larger portion of his lost cultural identity culminating within the last thirty years and manifesting into an ongoing research project of which Manala is part.
+Like most ethnic Finnish who migrated to the United States at the turn of the twentieth century fleeing the impact of the crumbling Russian Empire, Romus' family was strongly encouraged to shed their identity through name, language and/or cultural practices.
+Research, mentoring, and music has given him the tools needed to reclaim a larger portion of his lost identity culminating within the last thirty years and manifesting into an ongoing research project of which Manala is part.

-In Finnish and Fino-Ugric cultural mythology Manala, also known as Tuonela, is the metaphysical netherworld of the dead of the Kalevala as well as Jabmeaivo in Sami native traditions.
+In Finnish and Fino-Ugric cultural mythology Manala is the metaphysical netherworld of the dead of the Kalevala or Jabmeaivo in Sami native traditions.
 It is a place opposite of the land of the living, a place that holds answer to the mysteries of the universe for the Noaidde or Noita (shaman).
 It can be very dangerous for a living person to journey there, and only the most experienced may successfully emerge from its dark waters richer in knowledge and song for the experience.